Comrade in America: Plot

 As the journey continues, they are found by surveillance drones.
 Aji, along with Pallavi, Akai and Laden (a Pakistani immigrant) escape.
 The American police capture other illegal immigrants and are shown the dead body of Arul, asking if they know him.
 Aji and Laden are captured by the police after trying to cross the border to the US.
 As they are transported, the police vehicle gets into an accident, and both of them manage to escape.
 Pallavi then leaves Aji to proceed ahead.

 Aji finds his cousin Cyril, who tells him that he met with Sarah, who told him that she has already rejected Aji, and has agreed to marry the other man.
 He says she might have called Aji initially to self-validate her position with him before marrying another person.
 Aji, along with Cyril, goes to meet Sarah on her wedding day as his father had insisted, and Aji conveys to her that it was good that they separated, and the experience that his journey gave him was one of the most memorable in his life.

 Later, when Aji is about to leave, Cyril says "Our first love should never ever become successful!.
-If it does, then our life will end there" and asks Aji to stay back, as his he might be permanently banned from re-entering the US, and also says that if Aji wants to stay, he can make arrangements.
+If it does, then our life will end there" and asks Aji to stay back, as he might get permanently banned from re-entering the US, and also says that if Aji wants to stay, he can make arrangements.
 Aji denies his offer and jokes to him that he has now found an alternative for a side dish for consuming alcoholic beverages and says that his homeland calls him.

 On the plane, he meets Pallavi.
 She explains that she got arrested along with Akai, and both of them are getting deported back to India and China respectively.
 Pallavi and Aji then embark on their journey together back to India.

 In a post-credits scene, it explains that Aji's political opinions were not a success either since Kora Sir, the local Kerala Congress leader, won the election and so did Donald Trump in the US.